Residential Alarm Monitoring: Keeping Watch On Your Bakersfield and Kern County Home

 Your alarm system will send a signal through your home land line, or wireless monitoring, when the alarm is triggered.
 We call to verify that it is a real alarm.
-If no one answers we dispatch the authorities and call the phone numbers you have provided to notify you that the alarm has been triggered.
-We are also able to monitor if your power goes out or if there is a low back up battery on the alarm or trouble with the bell circuit.
+If no one answers, or the person that answers does not give the correct passcode/password we dispatch the authorities and call the phone numbers you have provided to notify you that the alarm has been triggered.
+We are also able to monitor if your power goes out or if there is a low back up battery on the alarm or trouble with other components.

 What happens if you disconnect your residential phone line and do not notify us?

 We have no way of knowing if you have disconnected your phone line, Your alarm panel will display a trouble light, or beep.
 The phone line is the only way a signal can be sent – so if there is no phone line then we do not receive a signal.
 Test your system to make sure that your alarm is working.
 Contact us for information on wireless monitoring if you have discontinued your traditional land line.Contact Us